-#5 Updated by Maximilian Krambach about 4 years ago
+#5 Updated by Maximilian Krambach almost 8 years ago

 I looked further on a failing geometry1 (FID 2883 in shrublands).
 This geometry1 has no vertices in common with the geometry2 it intersects, and returns NoGeometry on intersection, even if it is the only feature in a shapefile.